Reading Groups

 Venue: Oriel College, MacGregor Room (third quad)

-Time: Mondays, 2-3.30pm
+Time: Mondays, 2-3.30pm (no session in week 1)

 More information can be found here.

-Text: Avicenna, Book of Healing (Shifa)
+Text: Avicenna, The Physics of The Healing

 More information can be found here.